 - Please do not break our relationship for a misconception.

-- I see a great neighbourhood among themselves.
+- I see a great neighborhood among themselves.

 - Childhood is one of the best periods of human life.

 - You can not explain her beauty with a single word.

 - The love between mother and son is always awesome.